jmegs/static-starter/README.md

 # Static Starter

-Project starter to spinning up a static site when you don't need a js framework.
+Project starter to spin up a static site when you don't need a js framework.

 The scaffold includes: